-The smell of death, decay and shit filled the air.
+The stench of death, decay and shit permeated the air.

 Grayson’s lip curled in disgust at his enemies’ lack of hygiene.